matboivin/libasm/doc/memory_cpu.md

 Register is a hardware device component that is used for two purposes:

-- storage of value (at high speed,
+- storage of value (at high speed),
 - passing argument and retrieving return value (to communicate between hardware devices).

 Source: [Device - Register](https://datacadamia.com/computer/device/register)